Kilt, McGregor tartan

 minikilt, kilted skirt, or whatever you are calling it.

 Be aware, that by far not all calling your kilt a skirt or even a dress have a wish to insult you.
-Many, not being in a Scottish context, simply don't have the noun kilt on the tip of their tongue.
+Many, not being in a Scottish environment, simply don't have the noun kilt on the tip of their tongue.
 "Nice skirt!" or "nice dress!" might therefore very well be a praise.
 And you should react accordingly.

 What makes a kilt?